stat850-unl/project-extra-idiotic-family/README.md

 instead of the project proposal.

 ## Data Set

-Link to your dataset: https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8
+We are thinking about dealing with crime dataset.
+Here is the link of the data we are planning to used: https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8

 ## Data set Description
 This dataset reflects incidents of crime in the City of Los Angeles dating back to 2020.
 There are 521k rows (each row is a crime incident) and 28 columns (Variables).

-1.*DR_NO* - Division of records number: Official file number made up of a 2 digit year, area ID, and 5 digits.
+1. *DR_NO* - Division of records number: Official file number made up of a 2 digit year, area ID, and 5 digits.

 2. *Date Rptd* - Reported date of the crime